michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26658925/c3ef140a-469f-11e7-872f-9f8266e83238.png" width="500">
 </p>

-You can revolve and scale the whole scene at any time.
-As long as you click and carry out Horizon (revolving) and Squareness (scaling), the most fundamental interaction will be achieved.
+You can rotate and zoom in on the entire scene at any time, just use gestures to tap and level (rotate), vertical (zoom) drag to achieve the most basic interactions.
+All of these operations will be synced in ME-Live! in real-time to produce a consistent scene.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26658941/e06c5930-469f-11e7-901d-6177ec15f10a.png" width="500">